DanielaTomas/FEUP-LDTS/docs/README.md

 - **Buttons** - Functional and interactive buttons.
 - **Keyboard Control** - The keyboard inputs are received through the respective events and interpreted according the current game state.
 - **Player Control** - The player can move the sheep with the keyboard control.
-- **Collision Detections** - Collisions between different objects are verified (Ex: Sheeps and Wolves).
+- **Collision Detections** - Collisions between different objects are verified (Ex: Sheep and Wolves).
 - **Quit** - The key 'q' can be used at any time to quit the game.

 ## Planned Features

 - **Connected Menus** - The user has the capability of browsing through different menus (Ex: Main Menu and Pause).
 - **Special Items** - The game will have special items that give temporary abilities to the player.
-- **Different types of wolves** - The game will have different types of wolves each type with a different abilitie.
+- **Different types of wolves** - The game will have different types of wolves each type with different abilities.
 - **Add more tests**

 ## Design